 1. Bring on the backless seating.
 An entertainer’s living room is never quite complete without some backless seating.
 Ottomans, benches and stools provide loads of versatility since they can be used from any side, offering non-directional, casual seating.
 They also don’t take up much space (physically or visually), keeping sight lines clear and uncluttered.

 2. Create comfortable areas for chitchats.
 Keep in mind that a good distance for conversation is approximately 10 feet.
 If your space is much larger, try multiple conversational areas instead of one large area that guests have to shout across.
+If you’re looking to create the perfect hosting area for your Oakland home, Oakland Deck builders are the perfect choice to help make your dreams a reality.
 Creating a spot for friendly conversing can be as simple as placing two chairs off to the side with a small side table in between.
 Voila, a conversation corner!

 3. Don’t skimp on standing space.
 Often times our instinct is to add extra seating for all guests, but sometimes this leaves little room for flow and movement.
 You don’t want to make people feel uncomfortable moving around or have them bumping into furniture to do so.
 Try a small drink table or cocktail stand in lieu of additional seating, or place a tray on top of a console table, signalling to guests that they can put their drinks down there.

 Sofas, stools, Sarah Richardson Design; sofa fabric, Lee Jofa; chairs, Savoia Chair Frames; rug, Y&Co; cabinets, Treebone Design; antique cabinet hardware, The Door Store; sconces, Ribbehege & Azevedo; prints, D&E Lake; lamps, 507 Antiques; wall colour, Pointing (2003), mantle colour, Pavilion Gray (242), Farrow & Ball.